 Verdict: ATTOM clocked the national foreclosure average at 762 days in Q4 2024.
 A default activity report turns that timeline into a defensible record.

-Expert Perspective
+Expert Take

 From the servicing chair, here is what investors miss: the value of a reporting package shows up at exit, not in month one.
-We have watched two identical-looking notes price differently by 8 to 12 points because one had clean monthly remittance histories and a documented loss mitigation file, and the other had a shoebox of PDFs.
+We have watched two identical-looking notes price differently because one had clean monthly remittance histories and a documented loss mitigation file, and the other had a shoebox of PDFs.
 Note buyers do not read narrative — they read reports.
 When the diligence team finds a gap in payment history or a trust reconciliation that does not tie, the bid drops or the deal dies.
 Reporting is not overhead.
 It is the asset’s resale infrastructure.

 Why does this matter at exit?